sassoftware/viya4-monitoring-kubernetes/logging/README.md

 ### Create a Local Copy of the Repository

-There are two methods to create a local copy of the repository: cloning or downloading a compressed copy.
+There are two methods to create a local copy of the repository: downloading a compressed copy or cloning the repository.

-#### Clone the Repository

-1. From the main page for the repository, click **Code**.
-2. Copy the HTTPS URL for the repository.
-3. From a directory where you want to create the local copy, enter the command `git clone <https_url>`.
-4. Change to the `viya4-monitoring-kubernetes` directory.
-5. Enter the command `git checkout --track origin/<release_number>`

 #### Download a Compressed Copy of the Repository